pyinvoke/invoke/docs/concepts/cli/background.rst

   a value after it.
 This can be done explicitly (as with ``argparse``) or can be inferred from the task definition.
 We can't hand off any work to an existing parser lib, though, as we must do all parsing ourselves.
+* Force users to avoid using spaces between flags and their arguments, i.e. always doing ``--flag=value`` or ``-fvalue``.
+This makes tasks unambiguous, at the cost of cutting out a very common technique in other CLI tools' flag styles.
+(Because of that, we're almost definitely not doing this.)
 * Add special syntax to denote task names, e.g.::

     $ invoke --global-opts task1: --kwarg value task2: --task2-opts